The most popular cocktail in every state, according to Google

 Google really is awesome.
 Besides being an online tool to find useful gadgets for parents or to research the best deals you can get on Prime Day, Google is a vast database filled with information that gives you a peek into how the world works.
-In fact, according to RealSimple, the British website DrinksHouse247 scrutinized search data for the past 12 months to determine which cocktails were the most popular in each state in the United States.
+UpgradedPoints recently published a list of the most popular cocktails in each state.
+The results were obtained from scrutinizing post-quarantine Google Trends data to see which cocktails Americans searched for the most.

 Honorable mention: Paloma